patriciovergaratobar/MqttListenerNodeJS/README.md

 Mqtt listener and Web Socket for the view from a client

-To raise this application, you must have the following in the development environment:
+To build this application, you must have the following in the development environment:

 - ActiveMQ ([on docker](https://hub.docker.com/r/webcenter/activemq/))
 - MongoDB